Omid Mazdiyasni

 Climate Extremes and Compound Hazards in a Warming World

-Amir AghaKouchak, Felicia Chiang, Laurie S. Huning, Charlotte Love, Iman Mallakpour, Omid Mazdiyasni, Hamed Moftakhari, Simon Michael Papalexiou, Elisa Ragno, Mojtaba Sadegh
+Amir AghaKouchak, Felicia Chiang, Laurie S. Huning, Charlotte A. Love, Iman Mallakpour, Omid Mazdiyasni, Hamed Moftakhari, Simon Michael Papalexiou, Elisa Ragno, Mojtaba Sadegh

 Annual Review of Earth and Planetary Sciences, Volume 48, Issue 1